vlebedev/docker-test/README.md

 docker-test
 ===========

 Run meteor app with hipache frontend and mongodb backend.
 All conponents are in their docker containers.
+Note multiple meteor servers behind hipache!

 ### MacOS X vagrant setup (skip if you are already on Linux)
 1. Install vagrant, see here: http://docs.vagrantup.com/v2/installation/